Last updated on :24 Feb, 2026

 Experiment with different positions and supporting accessories (pillows, wedges) to find the one that works best for you.

-The following are some of the best evidence-based tips to improve your sleep posture:
+The following are some of the evidence-based tips to improve your sleep posture:

 Avoid the following common mistakes that can undermine the benefits of a good sleeping posture:

-Your sleeping posture has a significant impact on your health, energy levels, and overall well-being.
+Your sleeping posture significantly affects your health, energy levels, and overall well-being.
 Whether you prefer sleeping on your side, back, or stomach, making small, evidence-based adjustments can improve your sleep quality.
-If you struggle with chronic discomfort or back pain, finding the best sleeping posture, often with the aid of specialized support tools, can make a significant difference.
+If you struggle with chronic discomfort or back pain, finding the best sleeping posture, often with the aid of specialized support tools, may make a significant difference.
 By practising good sleep habits and maintaining a correct sleeping posture, you can enjoy a restful night and wake up feeling refreshed.

 The most recommended sleep position for general spinal health is sleeping on your back with a pillow supporting your neck and a cushion under your knees.
 This position helps keep the spine aligned and reduces pressure points [2].
 However, the healthiest position is ultimately the one that provides you with the most restful sleep without pain or symptom exacerbation.

-Sleeping on your stomach is generally not recommended as it strains the neck and spine, leading to discomfort and poor spinal alignment due to the necessary twisting of the head [2].
+Sleeping on your stomach is generally not recommended, as it strains the neck and spine and can cause discomfort and poor spinal alignment due to the required twisting of the head [2].
 It can also put pressure on internal organs and may contribute to restricted breathing in some individuals.

-Sleeping on your left side is often considered best for heart health as it may reduce pressure on the heart and aid in circulation, especially in specific medical contexts [7].
-This position is frequently recommended for pregnant women.
+Sleeping on your left side is often considered best for heart health, as it may reduce pressure on the heart and improve circulation, especially in certain medical contexts [7].
+This position may be recommended for pregnant women.

 Sleeping on your stomach is generally discouraged by health professionals because it can strain your neck and spine, potentially leading to chronic pain and stiffness.
-However, if you are a habitual stomach sleeper, using a thin pillow or no pillow at all can help reduce the strain on your neck [2].
+However, if you are a habitual stomach sleeper, using a thin pillow or no pillow at all can help reduce neck strain [2].

-Side sleeping can reduce snoring, improve digestion, and promote better spinal alignment, particularly when a knee pillow is used.
+Side sleeping may help reduce snoring, improve digestion, and promote better spinal alignment, particularly when a knee pillow is used.
 It is also a recommended position for pregnant women and individuals experiencing acid reflux or positional sleep apnea [6],[7],[8].

 To prevent neck pain, use a supportive pillow that aligns with your specific sleeping position (matching the pillow’s loft to the shoulder-to-neck gap), maintain a neutral spine, and avoid sleeping on your stomach.
 Stretching before bed and using a mattress with proper firmness can also help [2].